-The Company has evaluated subsequent events through May 15, 2024, the date on which the accompanying financial statements were issued and concluded that no subsequent events have occurred that require disclosure except as noted in Note 12.
+The Company has evaluated subsequent events through August 19, 2024, the date on which the accompanying condensed consolidated financial statements were issued and concluded that no subsequent events have occurred that require disclosure except as noted in Note 12.

 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations.